 Vettel snubs Red Bull hosted Monza farewell party for Webber 7 September, 2013 Mark Webber speaks at his Monza farewell World champion Sebastian Vettel on Friday did not attend a Red Bull hosted farewell party to mark teammate Mark Webber’s last grand prix in Europe.
 Bild newspaper said the reigning world champion sat downstairs ‘playing with his iphone’ while, just 16 steps above in the Red Bull motor home at Monza, much of the Formula 1 fraternity paid tribute to Webber as the Australian’s 12-year career draws to a close.
 Helping Webber celebrate were figures like Ross Brawn, Jenson Button, Lewis Hamilton and even Sir Frank Williams, who was carried up the 16 stairs in his wheelchair.
 “We are no longer friends, but we respect each other,” Vettel is quoted as saying.
 1997 world champion Jacques Villeneuve, meanwhile, backed Red Bull’s decision to replace the Le Mans-bound Webber with in-house talent Daniel Ricciardo.
 Mark Webber with Sir Frank Williams and Nico Hulkenberg “Vettel has developed so much this year – he’s super fast but he no longer makes mistakes or freaks out.
 He’s made the biggest step of his career,” said the French-Canadian at Monza, who has previously been critical of Vettel.
 “So why would they have signed a driver who disturbs the peace?
 Daniel will be easier to handle politically than Webber,” Villeneuve is quoted by Auto Motor und Sport.
 “Does he have broad enough shoulders to withstand the pressure?
 We will not know until next year.
 We’ll see if he’s still grinning then.
 “But I think it’s good [that] Red Bull have taken a driver from their own school – other teams also encourage young drivers but really all they do is talk about it,” he added.
 (GMM.)
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.